 Best 60 per cent keyboard

-If your desk space is limited or you prefer the simplicity of a smallish keyboard, the RK ROYAL KLUDGE RK61 is simply brilliant at its price.
-Mechanical, made well and ultra-responsive, this tactile keyboard is great for home office workers in need of a satisfying keyboard to push them through the day.
+If your desk space is limited or you prefer the simplicity of a smallish keyboard, the RK ROYAL KLUDGE RK61 Plus is simply brilliant at its price.
+Mechanical, made well and ultra-responsive, this speedy linear keyboard is great for home office workers to get through whatever work they're doing as fast as possible, and doubles as a great gaming option.

 Modern mechanical keyboards for PCs are simply brilliant at offering responsive key actuation, making them perfect for jobs and activities where accuracy is key.
-Customisable with programmable keys, RGB backlight, and even swappable keys, the RK ROYAL KLUDGE RK61 wireless 60 per cent keyboard is made for longevity, performance and ease of use.
+Customisable with programmable keys, RGB backlight, and even swappable keys, the RK61 Plus keyboard is made for longevity, performance and ease of use.
+The two colourways offer a nice pop of colour for any desk, a departure from the typical dark greys and bl

-Thanks to its size and RGB lighting, however, the battery life of RK61 isn't amazing at 13 hours, which is particularly low for a keyboard.
+Thanks to its size and RGB lighting, however, the battery life of RK61 isn't amazing at 13 hours, which is particularly low for a keyboard, though it has good standby times.
 But with a good cable and some patience, you'll find there's enough for whatever you set your heart on doing.

 Pros